TencentCloud/cos-sdk-react-native-plugin/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/QCloudCosReactNativeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > tencentcloud-cos-sdk-react-native`.
+To edit the Objective-C or Swift files, open `example/ios/QCloudCosReactNativeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-cos-sdk`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `tencentcloud-cos-sdk-react-native` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-cos-sdk` under `Android`.

 ### Commit message convention